ctemp48/PinnacleSummer2021G2G/README.md

 The docker instance can now be run or stopped within the docker application

-install pycharm
+install pycharm or IDE of choice

-within the pycharm command line interface execute "pip install scrapy scrapy-splash"
+within the pycharm (or your IDE) command line interface execute "pip install scrapy scrapy-splash" *this is not the windows/mac command line it will be within your IDE*

 Follow the instructions for configuring scrapy-splash here https://github.com/scrapy-plugins/scrapy-splash (important notes below)